JAI | JAI glossary: About machine vision and industrial camera…

 CCIR – Refers to an analog video and television standard published in 1982 by International Telecommunication Union - Radiocommunications sector.
 This became the dominant video standard used for monochrome video in Europe and several other regions around the world.
 It is characterized by interlaced video running at 25 frames per second (50 fields per second) with a standard screen resolution of 752 pixels by 582 lines.
 In parts of the world where the standard power frequency is 60 Hz, such as North America, a different standard is used.
 See EIA for a description.

-Clock frequency – Refers to the frequency of a sine wave typically generated by an oscillator crystal that sets the pace for how fast operations can take place inside the camera.
+Clock Frequency – Refers to the frequency of a sine wave typically generated by an oscillator crystal that sets the pace for how fast operations can take place inside the camera.
 Most commonly, a “pixel clock” will guide the speed at which the internal electronics can read out pixel information from the imager (CCD or CMOS) and pass it to the camera interface.
 The higher the clock frequency – typically expressed in MHz (millions of cycles per second) – the faster data can be extracted from the sensor, enabling a faster frame rate.
 For some interfaces, a second clock frequency governs how fast the data can then be organized and sent out of the camera.
 This frequency (the Camera Link pixel clock, for example), may be different than the pixel clock used for the imager.

 CMOS – Complementary Metal Oxide Semiconductor.
 Originally used for µ-processor or memory chips.
 Can also be used to design image sensors.
 In the past, image sensors using CMOS technology had major drawbacks in the areas of noise and shutter technology, thus making them less interesting to use than CCD sensors.
 Today, new generations of CMOS imagers have alleviated many of these issues enabling them to overtake CCDs as the dominant type of image sensor used in machine vision cameras, as well as many other types of cameras.